 During the prehistoric period, vegetation near the project provided sufficient food resources to support prehistoric human occupants.
 Animals that inhabited the project during prehistoric times included mammals such as rabbits, squirrels, gophers, mice, rats, deer, and coyotes, in addition to a variety of reptiles and amphibians.
 The natural setting of the project during the prehistoric occupation offered a rich nutritional resource base.
-Fresh water was likely obtainable from drainages and the San Jacinto River located to the southeast of the project.
-Historically, the property likely contained the same plant and animal species that are present today.
+Fresh water was likely obtainable from seasonal drainages and the San Jacinto River located east of the project.
+Currently, vegetation within the project is limited consisting primarily of pockets of non-native weeds and grasses.
+Historically, the property contained orchards which were likely citrus trees.